 Each state can develop its own waiver programs, so some rules and eligibility criteria may vary.

 However, some rules are the same in each state.
-For example, a person meeting the level of care required to be considered an inpatient applies in all cases.
+For example, someone meeting the level of care necessary that the plan considers inpatient care applies in all cases.

-People who do not qualify for a Medicaid waiver program may still be eligible for help from resources such as the PACE or SSI.
+People who do not qualify for a Medicaid waiver program may still be eligible for help from resources such as the Program of All-Inclusive Care for the Elderly (PACE) or Supplemental Security Income (SSI).